 The second night we decided to venture down to the lake in the hope it would be a little quieter.
 Thankfully we lucked out and were on our own, apart from the couple smoking weed…

 Michael has had this ongoing issue with his camera (Nikon D750) not behaving properly.
 Basically, it doesn’t like the night sky!
 He gets a ‘lens flare’ which means the camera creates a great big red flare across the photo on any night photography.
 Very difficult to take a proper photo with this issue.
 Anyway, we decided to try and embrace this and took some daft photos!
 Looking forward to getting it fixed when we reach Australia!

 Conclusion to NZ

 For us, as travellers on a budget we found New Zealand a difficult place to explore.
 I am certain that if you lived in the country, you would find cheaper activities when you learn of all its hidden gems.
-But, as tourists we found ourselves herded down an expensive and excessively health and safety path which we weren’t bargaining on.
+But, as tourists we found ourselves herded down an expensive and excessively health and safety path which we weren’t bargaining for.
 It is sad, but it feels as though New Zealand is pushing out the backpackers in favour of your wealthier older tourists.
 Unfortunately, this just isn’t our scene and we craved some unhampered and unregulated freedom to enjoy the country.

 Despite these criticisms we still had an awesome month here.
 New Zealand is such a beautiful and diverse country, there’s so much to see and explore outdoors as well as in the cities.
 The landscapes are colossal, think the Scottish Highlands on steroids and with tropical plants!
 Also, friendly doesn’t even begin to describe the people.
 There are a few spots we visited in New Zealand, which really made an impact on us and we will never forget.
 A great place to be a tourist on a two-week adventure!